-Working with a registered dietitian could help you outline a healthy eating plan that will give you the strength and energy to support your athletic needs as well as to help you manage your body weight.
-Check to see if your college health service or athletic department offers this service.
-If not, perhaps the health service could arrange for a consultation or a referral.
-It is also a good idea to have a medical check-up by a health care provider to be sure you're physically healthy.
+Working with a registered dietitian or your coach could help you establish a balanced eating plan that will give you the strength and energy to support your athletic goals as well as help you manage your body weight.
+Your school’s student health center or athletic department may offer this service.
+If not, they may be able to arrange for a consultation or a referral.
+It's also a good idea to have a medical check-up by a health care provider to be sure you're physically healthy.

 As you embark on this path of behavior change, it may be wise to visit your school’s counseling center to discuss your body image concerns.
 They may be able to help you figure out where your negative feelings may have started and explore what messages have influenced your perception of your body.
 Again, if this service isn’t available on campus from your campus health services, ask for a referral for an off-campus provider.
 The sooner you seek support and more sustainable ways of maintaining a healthy weight and self-perception, the quicker you may find relief and the better you may begin to feel.
 In the meantime, check out other related questions to learn more about disordered eating in the Disordered Eating & Eating Disorders section of the Go Ask Alice!
 Nutrition and Physical Activity archives.